AmirSavand/savage-gaming/README.md

 In this mode, you hang around, buy cars, collect packages and have fun.

-- Random spawn point
+- Random spawn points
-- Random package to collect
+- Random packages to collect
 - Random color
 - Vehicles to purchase
 - Health regeneration (killing is hard)